 From clothes to travel gear, we spent weeks checking and double-checking what we needed, trying to anticipate what we would want or wear, and making sure we wouldn’t run out of anything.

 Honestly, we should’ve spent about 10% of the energy on it than we did.
 It simply does not matter nearly as much as many travelers, us included, think it does before they set off.

 In mid-2017, I started keeping a One Line a Day Journal, which is an easy way to take snapshots of my days and keep the memories fresh.

-At the time, I thought blogging was more than enough writing, but it’s simply not the same as notes you keep only for yourself.
+At the time, I thought blogging would be more than enough writing, but it’s simply not the same as notes you keep only for yourself.

 6 thoughts on “How Our 6 Month Round The World Trip Changed Our Lives (+ Tips!)”

 Best wishes for an awesome trip!
 I’ve done my traveling slowly, too, but in chunks – unlike you, I wasn’t smart enough to realize how badly I needed to see the world before I had three kids!
 Lucky for them, they got dragged around on a bunch of those trips, and now they have the itch themselves.
 Not sure if your RTW trip will take you places I have or haven’t been, but I look forward to seeing where you go.

 Thank you!
 We are so excited–less than a week to go until departure now!